ethpm/py-ethpm/README.md

 # ETHPM

-* parse and validate packages.
+* parse and validate packages
 * given a web3 instance provide access to contract factory classes
 * given a web3 instance provide access to all of the deployed contract instances for the chain that web3 is connected to.
 * validate package bytecode matches compilation output.